 So, why would someone use black hat SEO?
 For one, because, often, ranking a site following Google’s guidelines takes time.
 Long time, in fact.

 Black hat strategies let you cut down the complexity of link building, for example.
-Keyword stuffing allows to rank one page for many keywords, without having to create more content assets.
+Keyword stuffing helps users to rank one page for many keywords, without having to create more content.